The Simpsons season 36

-The thirty-sixth season of the American animated sitcom The Simpsons aired on Fox between September 29, 2024 and May 18, 2025.
+The thirty-sixth season of the American animated sitcom The Simpsons aired on Fox between September 29, 2024, and May 18, 2025.
 The season was the second of two seasons ordered by Fox.
 It was produced by Gracie Films and 20th Television Animation.
 The primary showrunner for the season is Matt Selman.
 In addition to the Fox broadcast season, four additional episodes were commissioned by Disney+ and released exclusively through their platform.
 On April 2, 2025, it was announced that the series was renewed for four more seasons.

-Work from episodes from the season was nominated for two Emmy Awards, one Writers Guild of America Award, and one Annie Award.
+Work from episodes from the season was nominated for two Emmy Awards, two Writers Guild of America Awards, and one Annie Award.